 The entire process took about 45 minutes.
 Afterward, my bone structure looked more defined, my brows were lifted, and my cheekbones were naturally contoured.
 It was a nonsurgical facelift and contour—sans needles and makeup.
 I was obsessed and could not stop taking selfies.
 I didn't wear makeup for a whole week because I didn't need to.
 My skin felt firm, strong, and snatched (in a good way).
 Similar to how toned your body feels after a great workout is exactly how my face felt.

 You can experience FaceGym too.
-The brand is sharing the wealth and expanding its London-based services to the U.S. in May.
-All services will be available at Saks Beauty launching on May 22.
+The brand expanded its London-based services to the U.S. with three studios in New York City.